info@gunnersreview.com

 The RS800i’s extra 2.85 in of depth is the difference between leaving a mag inserted and wrestling it out every night.
 That alone justified my switch.

-If you only need a bedside pistol solution, see our nightstand gun safe with phone charger guide for compact, quick-access options.
+If you only need a bedside pistol solution, see our best bedside safes review for compact, quick-access options.

-It is, in my view, worth the money for anyone who wants rapid, audited access without compromising on steel.
+It is, in my view, worth the money if you want rapid, audited access without compromising on steel.

 FAQs